IshanJandaur/ishanjandaur.github.io/projects/burst_fixture.md

 - Implemented a drag pointer pressure gauge to monitor sequential material activations and ensure safety mechanisms triggered at specified pressures.
 - Used the test to check for leaks in crimps and verify proper operation of safety mechanisms, particularly important for Li-Sulfur cells which behave differently than conventional Lithium-Ion cells.
 - Collaborated with vendors to adjust CID and vent pressures based on test results to ensure compliance with UN38.3 and thermal runaway/abuse testing.

+**Struggles**
+- Parts leaking during testing
+  - Learned we really need to torque fittings on in order to prevent leaking
+-  CID activation purely based on noise "clicking" sound
+- Create documentation and training for QC technicians to conduct tests during IQC

 **Results**
 - Created a reliable fixture for both in-process quality control (IQC) and development validation.